-The term “Heroin chic” was coined in the 90s, when the fashion industry liked models that looked drug-addict thin with pale skin and dark circles underneath their eyes (http://en.wikipedia.org/wiki/Heroin_chic).
+The term “Heroin chic” was coined in the 90s, when the fashion industry liked models that looked drug-addict thin with pale skin and dark circles underneath their eyes.
 The most famous model that embodied this look was Kate Moss.
 But is “heroin chic” a passing trend, or is it still a desired look in fashion today?
-In the following article, Cara Dorris argues that it is.
+In the following article, “Heroin Chic is back,” Cara Dorris of the Brown Daily Herald argues that it is.
 She talks of the ridiculous diets of models, such as Victoria’s Secret model Adriana Lima.
 Two weeks before shows, she would only consume liquids.
 The day before, she wouldn’t even drink anything.

 As a little girl, it is nearly impossible not to look up to the glorified Disney Princesses such as Cinderella and Belle.
-They were smart, kind, talented, and above all — good looking.
-You can’t miss their cute faces, lean bodies, thin arms and legs, tiny waists, and big boobs.
-The movies sometimes correlate success to attractiveness, like in Beauty and the Beast when Gaston says that Belle is the best girl in the town based on the fact that she’s the most beautiful one (http://www.thedailybeast.com/newsweek/blogs/nurture-shock/2009/12/01/do-disney-princesses-make-young-girls-obsessed-with-thinness.html) .
+They were smart, kind, talented and above all — good looking.
+You can’t miss their cute faces, lean bodies, thin arms and legs, tiny waists and big breasts.
+The movies sometimes correlate success to attractiveness, like in Beauty and the Beast, when Gaston says that Belle is the best girl in the town based on the fact that she’s the most beautiful one.

-The author of the article from the previous link, Po Bronson, noticed these trends as well and wondered if they were affecting his young daughter.
+Po Bronson, author of the article “Do Disney Princess Make Young Girls Obsessed With Thinness?“, noticed these trends as well, and wondered if they were affecting his young daughter.
 She had often expressed concerns about her appearance.
-He describes a study that found that most girls don’t really start correlating body image messages from the media until about age seven, but after that age they become very susceptible.
+He describes a study that found that most girls don’t really start correlating body image messages from the media until about age 7, but after that age they become very susceptible.
 It is easy to see how a child would compare a princess’ body to their own and feel like they need to be skinnier.
-In the study, 121 girls from the ages of three to six were shown pictures of ballerinas of varying weights and were asked to select which one was the “real princess”.
+In the study, 121 girls from the ages of 3 to 6 were shown pictures of ballerinas of varying weights and were asked to select which one was the “real princess”.
 Fifty percent of them chose the thinnest ballerina, and a very small percentage chose the heaviest.

 It’s obvious that these cartoon depictions of princesses portray complete perfection.
 These animated women are flawless.
 They must have pretty rigid diet and exercise schedules!
 If the animators knew that these women would be shown to millions of little girls, then why would they draw them all this way?
 Is this the ideal woman we need our children to one day embody?
 The animators may not have thought of the unintended consequences of drawing fictional princesses in this manner, but they are definitely present in our society.
 All women these days hope to be a little thinner, or at least would want to change their appearance in some way.

-Another disturbing fact is that the former Cosmopolitan editor Leah Hardy has admitted to editing photos of anorexic models to make them look healthier than they actually are.
+Another disturbing fact is that the former editor of British Vogue Alexandra Shulman has claimed that photos of anorexic models were edited to make them look healthier than they actually are.
 In my opinion, this only enables these women to continue their self-harm, because they’re still technically getting paid for being abnormally thin.
-As cleverly stated at the end of this article, “advertisers are selling people insecurity”.
+Are advertisers selling people insecurity?